Jacqueline-Esbri/CitiBike-Cruisin/README.md

 ## Overview

 The purpose of this analysis was to present a business proposal to help predict if a bike-sharing company idea, similar to the bike-sharing program in New York City(NYC), could work in Des Moines, IA.
-To conduct the analysis and create effective visualizations, a CSV titled "Citi Bike Data" was imported into Tableau.
+To conduct the analysis and create effective visualizations, a CSV titled "201908-citibike-tripdata" was imported into Tableau.

 Once the data was imported, a few modifications were made so that the data was represented accurately when viewed.
 For example, the "Tripduration" column was changed from an integer to datetime datatype and the "Gender" column was converted from integer to string (Male, Female, Unknown).